dikshantgh/dataMiningAssignment/README.md

 # dataMiningAssignment
-A small R code submitted as my assignment which using popular packages like tidyverse
+A small R code submitted as my assignment, using popular packages like tidyverse